 Soy increasing estrogen is an old myth that refuses to die.

 Soy contains phytoestrogens, which are processed by our bodies very differently than the hormone estrogen.

-I did a detailed summary of studies on this topic if you’re looking for more detail, but the gist of it is that unless you’re eating a ridiculous amount of soy, it won’t affect your hormones at all.
+I did a detailed summary of studies looking at if soy raises estrogen levels.
+The gist of that review is that unless you’re eating a ridiculous amount of soy, it won’t affect your hormones at all.

 You can have a block of tofu a day with 0 worry (and probably more, but studies haven’t looked at that yet).